kaelonmc/kaelonmc.github.io/_pages/about.md

 ---

-title: "About David Florian"
+title: "About Kaelon McNeece"

 ---
+## Overview

+Kaelon has acquired a variety of engineering skills ranging from mechatronic design to methods of prototyping.
+These skills have been put to work in various capacities as seen in his work developing surface friction testing protocols with Permobil Inc. and designing a noninvasive, transdermal metabolic rate sensor with the Marasco Lab at Vanderbilt University.

 ## Education

-David prides himself on his diverse skill set.
-His most prominent fields of expertise are additive manufacturing (i.e., 3D printing) and biotechnology.

-* University of Virginia
-  * BS Mathematics
-  * BS Biomedical Engineering
+Kaelon is currently finishing his final semester at Vanderbilt University with a career as an Analyst at Deloitte Consulting currently in order.

 * Vanderbilt University
-  * PhD Biomedical Engineering
+  * B.E.
+Mechanical Engineering (Expected May 2023)

 ## Technical Skills

-David can operate a number of different computer controlled (CNC) fabrication tools to turn 3D models into real-life parts.
-David has experience with the following additive manufacturing technologies:
+With experience serving as a makerspace supervisor for the SyBBURE Searle Undergradute Research Program, Kaelon has developed the capacity to operate many different computer controlled (CNC) fabrication tools.
+Kaelon also has experience with a variety of computer-aided deisgn (CAD) modeling softwares, coding languages, and additional machining tools which include:

-* Fused Filament Fabrication (FFF)
+* Fused Deposition Modeling (FDM)
-* Stereolithography (SLA)
-* Selective Laser Sintering (SLS)
+* Laser Cutting
-* 3D Inkjet Printing
+* CNC milling
+* Injection Molding
-* Bioplotting
+* Microcontrollers

-## Press

-The new Digital Fabrication Minor was covered in the [Vanderbilt Hustler](https://vanderbilthustler.com/2022/11/09/digital-fabrication-minor-introduced-for-2022-23-academic-year/).
+* SolidWorks, Fusion360, AutoCAD, Creo
+* Python, Java, MATLAB, C

 ![Kaelon McNeece](/assets/img/me squared.jpg)